The Strategic Plan: An Overview

 If the plan is indeed "strategic," by ISM's criteria, then it restricts itself to "viability-related" items, which is to say those items will allow the school to occupy and protect a competitive niche in the marketplace.
 The plan sets forth the financial and structural components that will support student programs.

 The Board of Trustees' core responsibility is to create—on a quadrennial basis, ISM urges—and to monitor the execution of a strategic plan to which is attached a strategic financial plan: the quantitative expression of the strategic plan itself.
-The Board develops the plan with participation from the School Head (and, if he or she chooses, the Management Team).
+The plan is developed by the Board with participation from the School Head (and, if he or she chooses, the Management Team).
 Community input is solicited by means of survey data from the parent body, the faculty, the students, and school leaders.

 Annually, the Board leadership and the School Head create separately the annual Board agenda and the annual operations agenda, the list of tasks implied by the strategic plan in the upcoming 12 months.
 Each item in each agenda can find its antecedent in the strategic plan.